phil3k3/cqrs-rust/README.md

-# bux-cqrs-rust
+# cqrs-rust
-A reference implementation of the BUX CQRS library in Rust
+A reference implementation of the CQRS library in Rust

 Stage 1: Event-less Command Server